Aryansh-S/USACO/algo_by_div/README.md

 > According to X, Y isn't in the Z division.
 Why do you have it there?

 X seems to be the problem.
-I'm using classifications from [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn), which represents what I believe, not X.
+I'm using classifications from the [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn), which represents what I believe, not X.

 > Why not use templates to make these implementations more generic?